av025/Javascript-project-repository/Project One - Age Calculator/README.md

 # Project One - Age Calculator
-I create this project to check the the age of person
+I create this project to check the the age of person currently how many year he/she was old by input his/her birthdate.